monome/docs/norns/engine-study-2.md

 	}

 	// these methods will populate in SuperCollider when we instantiate the class
 	//   'trigger' to play a note with the current 'params' settings: trigger { arg hz;
 		Synth.new("Moonshine", [\freq, hz] ++ params.getPairs);
+		// '++ params.getPairs' iterates through all the 'params' above,
+		//   and sends them as [key, value] pairs
 	}
 	//   'setParam' to set one of our 'params' to a new value: setParam { arg paramKey, paramValue;
 		params[paramKey] = paramValue;
 	}